• Home

 c.
 Energy Efficient Appliances

 Use of energy efficient appliances minimizes the exploitation of natural resources.
 These resources include natural gas, oil, coal, and water.
-Energy efficiency enhances conservation of these sources as a way to achieve sustainable development.
+Energy efficiency enhances conservation of these sources to achieve sustainable development.

 e.
 Outdoor Clothesline